Adam4lexander/Spoke/README.md

 Every `Effect`, `Phase`, and `Reaction` receives an `EffectBuilder` — it defines what logic is mounted, and ensures automatic cleanup when the scope ends.

+### Memo

-- **Memo** – A computed signal.
+A computed signal.
 Automatically re-evaluates when any of its reactive dependencies change.

 ```csharp
 var isAlive = s.UseMemo(s => s.D(health) > 0);